 Learning this information for the first time may be quite overwhelming, so where can you begin to reduce your exposure to xenoestrogens?
 Start small--every little change will make a difference in your health.

-2. Limit your use of plastics.
+3. Limit your use of plastics.
 Avoid drinking from plastic water bottles and don’t refill plastic water bottles.
 If a plastic water bottle has heated up significantly, throw it away—do not drink the water.
 Do not heat your food or drinks in plastic containers.
 Instead, use glass, porcelain, silicon or stainless steel containers.
-Check out Klean Kanteen’s, which is a great alternative to a plastic bottle!
+A stainless steel bottle or Mason jar is a great alternative to a plastic bottle!

-3. Avoid all pesticides, herbicides, and fungicides.
+4. Avoid all pesticides, herbicides, and fungicides.
 Whenever possible, buy organic produce.
-Check out this website to see a list of the “Dirty Dozen” and the “Clean Fifteen” fruits and vegetables.
+Go here to get the most recent list of the “Dirty Dozen” and the “Clean Fifteen” fruits and vegetables.

 8. If you have infants or children, buy phthalate free toys, especially those that will be put in mouths.

-Check out Part 1 about another common xenoestrogen called BPA, including what and where they're found.
+Check out Part 1 about another common xenoestrogen called BPA, including what it is and where it's found.
+It's definitely a chemical to avoid.

 In Health and Happiness,